top of page

 They derive this from a misapplication and even total ignoring of Paul's actual statements in 1 Corinthians 7:10-16.

-In the following verse, the ANTM again misrepresents Paul's words.
+In the following verse, Wellspring Church again misrepresents Paul's words.
 It is wrong for them to equate having a difference in doctrine to actual unbelief.
-In all situations where divorce has been counselled in the ANTM that we are aware of, both people have been believers in the gospel of Christ.
-To call a spouse an unbeliever just because they have a difference in opinion on a doctrinal point, or a question as to pastoral authority and its reach, or a concern about a practice, is, to put it bluntly ...a lie.
+In all situations where divorce has been counseled at Wellspring Church that we are aware of, both people have been believers in the gospel of Christ.
+To label a spouse an unbeliever just because they have a difference in opinion on a doctrinal point, or a question as to pastoral authority and its reach, or a concern about a practice, is, to put it bluntly ...a lie.

 Paul then closes the passage by saying if the unbeliever decides to leave, then the believing spouse should let him.